dustin10/kaftui/README.md

 * `tab` - Changes focus from the current widget to the next available one.
 * `1` - View the `Records` screen.
 * `2` - View the `Stats` screen.
+* `3` - View the `Logs` screen.
+This screen is only available when application logs have been enabled.

 The active key bindings will be displayed in the UI on the right side of the footer and will vary depending on the screen that is currently being viewed within the application.